AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-02.md

 2. export multiple items | eg: `export { Ben10, Ben10AlienForce };`
 3. export, export default in function declaration

-- The export default keywords

-specify the main component in the file.
+- The export default keywords specify the main component in the file.
 - only one export default can be written.

-### import
+### IMPORT

 1. import default | eg: `import Cartoon from './Cartoon.jsx';`
 2. import multiple items | eg: `import { Ben10, Ben10AlienForce } from './Cartoon.jsx';`